Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Discussion

 \subsection{Limitations}

 Our analysis has several important limitations.
 First, we benchmarked model outputs against U.S.\ Bureau of Labor Statistics (BLS) data.
 This offers a consistent and widely used point of comparison, but it is not a normative standard.
 BLS distributions themselves reflect historical inequities in the U.S.\ labor market (e.g., \cite{Blau2017-mi, Bertrand2004-bs}), so parity with BLS does not necessarily equate to fairness, and deviations from BLS do not automatically signal harm.
+The BLS dataset also excludes non-binary identities and generalizes racial/ethnic groups into broad categories, limiting the robustness of our analyses.
 Accordingly, following prior work that highlights how descriptive accuracy can naturalize existing inequities \cite{Kay2015-yl, Metaxa2021-ty}, we treat our results as descriptive evidence rather than prescriptive judgments about fairness.

-Second, we constrained analysis to the categories reported by BLS: binary gender (male, female) and four race/ethnicity groups (White, Black, Asian, Hispanic).
-This design choice enables comparability but excludes non-binary identities, finer racial/ethnic distinctions (e.g., Pacific Islander, Native American, or subgroups within Asian or Hispanic populations), and mixed-race individuals, including populations that may face particular forms of marginalization.
-These omissions limit what we can conclude about representational harms beyond the BLS framework.

-Third, our results are sensitive to prompt and parameter choices.
-We used a single, fixed prompt and default API settings to maintain comparability across occupations and models.
-Prior work shows that even small paraphrases can substantially shift representational outcomes \cite{Chen2025-bm}.
-The overall convergence of results across four models suggests these patterns likely reflect biases embedded in shared training data and processes, though we cannot rule out the possibility that they also stem from shared prompt sensitivities.
-Accordingly, our claims are bounded: we characterize cross-model patterns under one shared elicitation regime, not prompt-invariant behavior.
-To support cumulative work, we provide the exact prompt, field schema, and parsing code in the supplementary materials.
-Future audits should adopt multi-prompt designs (for example, 5--10 paraphrases spanning minor wording and discourse framing) and varied parameters (such as temperature or system instructions), then aggregate across prompts to estimate prompt-robust effects.
+Our results are sensitive to prompt and parameter choices.
+We used a single, fixed prompt and default API settings to maintain comparability, but prior work shows that even small paraphrases can shift representational outcomes \cite{Chen2025-bm}.
+The convergence across four models suggests these patterns reflect biases in shared training data, though we cannot rule out shared prompt sensitivities.
+A natural extension would vary prompt wording or sampling temperature, but some audited model versions have since been retired by their providers (see Future Work).

-Fourth, we relied on a particular regression specification (centered-logit robust regression) to summarize systematic shift ($\alpha$) and stereotype slope ($\beta$).
-This choice down-weights high-leverage points and improves interpretability, but alternative models---such as spline-based fits or employment-weighted regressions---might yield different magnitudes, especially at distributional extremes.